What is a Chemical Peel ?

 A chemical peel may be used to cosmetically improve the appearance cosmetically by evening skin tone and pigmentation, reducing the appearance of lines or wrinkles, and tightening sagging areas of the face.
 The skin is left softer, brighter, and healthier looking after recovery from a chemical peel.
 Chemical peels may also be an effective tool in the treatment of acne.
 Patients may have a chemical peel in order to remove precancerous tissue without ablation.

-This is the least invasive kind of chemical peel; final results are subtle and may take several treatments to realize, but recovery time is minimal.
+The superficial peel the least invasive kind of chemical peel.
+Final results are subtle and may take several treatments to realize, but recovery time is minimal.
 Usually achieved with a combination of acids like glycolic acid, lactic acid, and salicylic acid, superficial peels are effective on acne scars, light wrinkles, and uneven skin tone.
 Patients may repeat superficial peels on a weekly basis until desired results are achieved, and then maintain with monthly follow-ups.
+Doctor Vallecillos often utilizes the superficial peel to condition the skin as a pre-treatment for the Fraxel laser, in doing so, optimizing the result of the laser treatment.

 Medium peels utilize more aggressive chemicals than superficial peels, and remove skin layers from both the epidermis and the dermis.
 The solution used in medium peels is usually comprised of trichloroacetic acid and glycolic acid.
 Medium peels are effective on acne scars, moderate wrinkles, and uneven skin tone.
 Patients commonly experience redness (and sometimes brownness) of the treated skin, which may take up to six weeks to reside.